-- A. Gain or loss interest at the same rate as the Plan; or, - B. At an annual fixed rate of seven percent (7%); or, - C. A combination of the fixed and variable rates
+- a.
+Gain or loss interest at the same time - b.
+At an annual fixed rate of seven percent (7%); or, - c.
+A combination of the fixed and variable rates.

 Beginning with the fiscal year ended September 30, 2017, participants may borrow from their DROP accounts a minimum of \$5,000 up to a maximum equal to or lesser of \$50,000 or 50 percent of their DROP account balance.
 The loans are secured by the balance in the members' DROP account and bear interest at the lowest published prime rate at the issue date for the loan.
 Principal and interest is paid ratably through monthly payments.